+Behavior problems

-Behavior problems.
-As we said above, parental rejection and other forms of interpersonal rejection appear to be major predictors of almost all forms of externalizing problems, including conduct disorder, delinquency, and adult criminality.
-Cross-cultural findings that support this conclusion come from Bahrain, China, Croatia, Egypt, England, India, and Norway, among many others.
+As I said above, parental rejection and other forms of interpersonal rejection appear to be major predictors of almost all forms of externalizing problems, including conduct disorder, delinquency, and adult criminality.
+Cross-cultural findings that support this conclusion come from Bahrain, China, Croatia, Egypt, England, India, and Norway, among many other nations.
 Studies also support this conclusion among American ethnic groups, including African Americans, Asian Americans, European Americans, and Hispanic Americans.
-Finally, a number of longitudinal studies in the U.S. (Ge, Best, Conger, & Simon, 1996; Loeber & Stouthamer-Loeber, 1986; Simons, Robertson, & Downs, 1989), and globally (Chen et al., 1997) show that parental rejection tends to precede the development of most of these externalizing problems.
+Finally, a number of longitudinal studies in the U.S. (Ge et al., 1996; Loeber & Stouthamer-Loeber, 1986; Simons et al., 1989), and globally (Chen et al., 1997; Lansford et al., 2021; Rothenberg et al., 2021) show that parental rejection tends to precede the development of most of these externalizing problems.
+For example, Putnick et al. (2014) tested in a single developmental model within nine nations internationally, five indicators of child adjustment (i.e., internalizing and externalizing behaviors, school achievement, prosocial behavior, and social competence).
+Drawing a sample of 1,247 families in these nine countries this threeyear longitudinal study found that children's perceptions of parental (both maternal and paternal) rejection uniquely (i.e., independently) predicted (1) increases in parents' reports of children's internalizing and externalizing behavior problems, as well as (2) poorer school performance, (3) decreases in prosocial behavior, and (4) poorer social competence.
+This study confirmed the more-or-less invariant effects of perceived acceptance-rejection across nations, and it showed that children's perceptions of paternal and maternal acceptancerejection have roughly equivalent effects on children's adjustment and behavior.